SmartPracticeschool/SBSPS-Challenge-1619-Optimized-Warehouse-Management-Of-Perishable-Goods-For-a-Food-Delivery-Company/README.md

 ![Bayesian Ridge regression](https://github.com/SmartPracticeschool/SBSPS-Challenge-1619-Optimized-Warehouse-Management-Of-Perishable-Goods-For-a-Food-Delivery-Company/blob/master/Images/Normal%20Prediction%20ML2.png)

 ## Software Designing
-ASo all the models were trained and the respective trained model was saved as separate .sav files.
+Also all the models were trained and the respective trained model was saved as separate .sav files.
 Using NodeJS they were deployed to a web platform.
 The user uploads an excel file with proper input and gets another excel spreadsheet with  proper output for number of orders, cuisine type and the number of employees required.

 ## Applications
 - Used in food industries to have a rough idea about the working